-Welcome to our weekly series, Friday Q&A. Each week our attorneys will respond to a question selected from the many received by direct and online submission.
+Welcome to our weekly series, Friday Q&A. Each week our criminal defense lawyers in Delaware will respond to a question selected from the many received by direct and online submission.
 Have a question you want answered or topic you want to hear more about?
 Submit your suggestions to us by tweeting@TLOBJ or sending a message to our Facebook Page.

 Question: What is a misdemeanor?
 What is the difference between the different kinds of misdemeanors?

 Answer: A misdemeanor is a crime that has been defined by the legislature as less serious than a felony, and is usually punishable by a fine, penalty, forfeiture, or a brief period of confinement in a place other than prison, like the county jail.